-Once the lender has gathered all the appropriate information, they’ll be able to give you a decision on whether your application has been a success.
-If you’ve got a poor credit score, it doesn’t necessarily mean you’ve been rejected outright.
-The lender may contact you at this stage to discuss your application further.
+Once the lender has gathered all the appropriate information, they’ll be able to give you a decision on whether your loan application has been a success.
+The lender may also contact you at this stage to discuss your application further.

 4. Approval & Acceptance

 Once all the checks have been completed, the lender will be in touch to let you know whether you’ve been successful.
-They can offer you your required amount, a revised amount, or refuse your application.
+They can offer you your requested amount, revise their offer, or refuse your application.

 How long does a loan application take?

-The duration of the application process can differ between lenders and the type of loan you’ve applied for.
-However, the entire process, from filling out your forms to successfully receiving your funds, can take from a few days to a few weeks dependant on the type of loan applied for.
-The faster you supply all the required personal information, the more chance you’ll have of receiving your loan faster too.
+The duration of the loan application process can differ between lenders and the type of loan you’ve applied for.
+However, the entire process, from filling in your forms to successfully receiving your funds, can take from a few days to a few weeks, depending on the type of loan you’ve applied for.

-It’s worth noting that the stronger your credit score is, the quicker your loan will progress – those with a poor score are likely to be contacted by the lender first to discuss their financial situation, which will likely increase the length of the application process.
+It’s worth noting a stronger credit score might also mean a faster application process.
+Those with a poor score are likely to be contacted by the lender first to discuss their financial situation, which will likely lengthen the application process.

 What is a loan application form?

-When applying for your loan, you’ll first need to complete a loan application form, either online or as a paper copy.
+A loan application form can be completed online or as a paper copy.
 You’ll usually submit this alongside the necessary personal documents, such as a passport and your address history.
 Application forms differ between lenders, but typically don’t take more than 30 minutes to complete.